5 (British TV channel) programming: Dark Knight Deadly Summer Doomwatch Hear the Silence Inquisition Menace A Mind to Kill Minder Murder Prevention Perfect Day Push Suspects Tripping Over Urban Gothic Wing and a PrayerAustralian

 On 29 April 2013, Channel 5 announced that they had acquired the rights to air Wentworth.
 The show is a re-imagining of the classic cult drama Prisoner: Cell Block H, a soap that they had shown repeats of at the turn of the century.
 The first season premiered under the title Wentworth Prison on 28 August 2013, airing Wednesday nights at 10:00pm.
 After strong ratings, Channel 5 purchased the second season and set a premiere date for 3 September 2014, where the show aired again on Wednesday nights at 10:00pm.
 However, as sister channel 5Star moved away from targeting the same youth audience as E4, to a channel featuring emergency services programming like Criminals: Caught on Camera andPolice Interceptors it was decided that the drama was a better fit for that channel with later seasons only broadcast there (the last episode of Wentworth: The Final Sentence would be broadcast on 5Star at 10:00pm on 26 October 2021).

 On 4 January 2014, Channel 5 premiered Australian comedy crime drama series Mr & Mrs Murder, airing the show Saturday nights at around 6:00pm.
 The show was pulled from the schedule after three episodes due to poor ratings.
 Secrets & Lies began on 23 September 2014, the latest Australian drama to air on Channel 5.
 Upon their acquisition of the show, Katie Keenan (Head of Acquisitions) said, "Channel 5 viewers love compelling, character-led drama packed with twists and turns.
 Secrets & Lies ticks all these boxes.
 We're thrilled to add it to our 2014 drama line-up."

 In 2021, Fremantle Australia produced the Australian-set drama Lie With Me for broadcast on ViacomCBS' Channel 5 and its Australian channel Network 10.
 The four-part thriller, branded as a 'Channel 5 Original Drama' in the UK, starred EastEnders' Charlie Brooks alongside former Neighbours actors Caroline Gillmer, Nadine Garner and Brett Tucker.

-Irish drama
+Irish

 In February 2013, Channel 5 began broadcasting Jack Taylor, a television crime drama that first aired in Ireland.
 In March 2013, Channel 5 announced another acquisition of Irish drama, Love/Hate.
 In April 2013, it was confirmed that Channel 5 had acquired the rights to the first two seasons of the drama, with plans to air them as one block of episodes later in the year.
 A premiere date was later set for 24 July 2013 at 10:00pm.